All Products

 The traffic policy for the backend service.
 Valid values:

-• AllowAll: allows all traffic to the backend service.
+• AllowAll: allows all traffic to access the specified backend service.

-• DenyAll (default): denies all traffic to the backend service.
+• DenyAll (default): denies all traffic from accessing the specified backend service.

 DenyAll